MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 ### Remove Mark of the Web from a file

-For an individual file downloaded from an internet location, the simplest way to unblock macros is to remove Mark of the Web.
+For an individual file, such as a file downloaded from an internet location or an email attachment the user has saved to their local device, the simplest way to unblock macros is to remove Mark of the Web.
 To remove, right-click on the file, choose **Properties**, and then select the **Unblock** checkbox on the **General** tab.

 ![File properties dialog showing the choice to unblock](../images/security/vba-unblock-file-properties.PNG)